vai/NukeDemo/docs/Presentation.md

 - Text allows process versioning

 **Consistent**
-- Deterministic builds provide strong guarantees
+- Deterministic builds are preferred

 **Verifiable**
-- Each commit’s output should be verifiable
+- Each commit’s output is verifiable

 ---